Software-Improvement-Group/sigridci/docs/usermanagement.md

 When managing user access to Sigrid we need to consider both Authentication (can you enter?) and Authorisation (what can you can see?).
 - Authentication is the step where users are allowed to enter the platform.
 After Authenication is succesful,
-- Authorisation defines which user can access which analysis results.
+- Authorisation defines which user can access the analysis results of which systems.

-Sigrid offers 2 ways of managing Authentication and 1 type of Authenication .
+Sigrid offers 2 ways of managing Authentication and 1 type of Authorisation.

 This page describes the options and the technical setup.

 # Authentication mechanisms